GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_data_sources_ex1.md

 <!-- FIXME: if the aim of the exercise is to understand the distribution of hospitals
-   in Bolivia, this should be clear in the introduction so that people can understand why they are performing the steps.
+   in Bolivia, this should be clear in the introduction so that people can understand why they are performing the steps.  -->

-   this point no. 8 is not a step, so could be moved under the exercise steps as "Results" or "Discussion" or something -->